Slowpool/earking_out/README.md

 Inspired by https://tonedear.com/

-Earking out = Ear + working out;
+Earking out = Ear + working out

 # Brief description

 An app to train **perfect pitch** and related musical skills.
 There are billions of similar apps, but this one is the best in my honest opinion, at least because I can modify it on my own and do **whatever** i want.
-I also develop it in learning purposes - Java, JavaFX, DDD, TDD, Event sourcing, PosgreSQL, SQLite, Hibernate
+I also develop it in learning purposes - Java, JavaFX, DDD, TDD, Event sourcing, PosgreSQL, SQLite, Hibernateю

+# Domains
+P.S. yep, the sole domain cuz i ain't gonna difficulty (the ending is pronounced like in simplify) things with separating it in two different domains (the training itself and statistics)

+## Musical skills training // TODO think think think
+### Subdomains
+   - Different musical skills **training** via `Exercises`
+   - Dashboard with parameterized **statistics** // TODO implement

-# Ubiquitous langauge
+# Ubiquitous language

 ### The vast majority of points are made-up-by-me terms, cuz dunno how to correctly name these actions/phenomena.
 There're no any definitions for them neither in english nor in russian.
 So, they may be not clear without these definitions.